 Kaminkow grew up in Maryland, where his father worked in commercial distribution for companies including General Vending and Bally.
 After graduating from Curry College in Milton, Massachusetts, with a business and political science degree, Joe started a game development business called Logical Highs, and joined Williams Electronics to learn the ropes.
 Though his first game was the overlooked Defender, Joe quickly rose to prominence when he secured licensing rights from NASA that led to Williams' 1984 smash hit Space Shuttle.
 He left Williams soon afterward and briefly joined Game Plan, where he met Gary Stern, son of Stern Electronics' President Sam Stern.

 Seeing a resurgence in pinball games in the mid-eighties, Joe and Gary started their own company in November 1986.
 After their proposal was rejected by Konami, the two found a receptive audience at Data East, who wanted to expand beyond video games.
-Though Data East Pinball started with original titles like Laser War and Secret Service, Joe rapidly leveraged his talents at securing licenses, resulting in a flurry of Licensed Pinball Tables such as RoboCop, Back to the Future, The Simpsons (Data East), Teenage Mutant Ninja Turtles, Star Trek, and Lethal Weapon 3.
+Though Data East Pinball started with original titles like Laser War and Secret Service, Joe rapidly leveraged his talents at securing licenses, resulting in a flurry of Licensed Pinball Tables such as RoboCop, Back to the Future, The Simpsons (Data East), Teenage Mutant Ninja Turtles (Data East), Star Trek, and Lethal Weapon 3.
 When Data East Pinball was bought out by Sega, Joe remained as Executive Vice President of Game Design, supervising parts, productions, and licensees.

 Joe Kaminkow left arcade gaming in 1999 to join International Game Technology, where he revolutionized slot machines by the extensive use of licensed titles.
 He also co-founded Spooky Cool Labs, a subdivision of Zynga that designs social games for casino gaming and the Internet.
 Joe is also a founder of Back Lot Tour Productions, a studio specializing in Game Shows and Reality TV programs, and joined slot machine manufacturer Aristocrat Technologies in February 2013.